What is a bridging loan?

 How much does a bridging loan cost?

-Bridging loans cost roughly 1-2% of the total size of your loan, though there are a range of fees to consider.
+Bridging loan interest rates will cost you roughly 1-2% of the total size of your loan, though there are a range of fees to consider.
 These include:

-Because the cost of a loan is individual to your particular loan, it’s difficult to give a flat cost.
-The best way to estimate the cost of a bridging loan is with a bridging loan calculator.
+Because the cost of a loan is individual to your particular circumstances, it's difficult to give a flat cost.
+The best way to estimate the cost of a bridging loan is with a bridging finance calculator.

 Is a bridging loan a good idea?